angry-goose-initiative/.github/profile/README.md

 # [IRVE](https://github.com/angry-goose-initiative/irve)

-**[IRVE](https://github.com/angry-goose-initiative/irve)** is the first step on our journey.
+**[IRVE](https://github.com/angry-goose-initiative/irve)** is the first step on our journey as a fully-Linux-capable RISC-V emulator!
 The plan is to use it to better understand the RISC-V architecture (with a focus on Volume 2 in particular).

 **If you're interested messing around with the project, this is a great place to start!**